 a.
-All (NEW and CONTINUING) Principal(s), Site Coordinator(s), and 21st CCLC Director(s) (if applicable) participated in the 21st CCLC annual symposium to support the success and best practices of the 21st CCLC program.
-Any exceptions to this requirement must be approved in writing by ADE 21st CCLC program specialist assigned to the grantee.
+All (NEW and CONTINUING) Principal(s), Site Coordinator(s), and 21st CCLC Director(s) (if applicable) participated in at least one 21st CCLC sponsored/recommended Professional Development activity related to Out of School Time practices and/or increasing academic achievement.

+Any exceptions to this requirement must be approved in writing by ADE 21st CCLC Education Program Specialist assigned to the grantee.